w3c/webdriver-bidi/proposals/core.md

 }
 ```

 Commands include a "method" name and optional "params" object containing named parameters.
-A "to" field indicates which actor in the BiDi model to route the request to.
+A "to" field indicates which object in the BiDi model to route the request to.

 *Sample success response*